Procedure Learning via Regularized Gromov-Wasserstein Optimal Transport: Supplementary Material

 \subsection{Hyperparameter Settings}

-Implementation details are provided in Section 4 of the main paper.
-Here, we additionally provide the hyperparameter settings used in our experiments across all datasets.
-Tab.~\ref{tab:supp_hyperparameter} lists the hyperparameters for RGWOT, including the learning rate, optimizer, window size, and other relevant hyperparameters.
+Implementation details have been provided in Sec.~4 of the main paper.
+Here, we additionally provide hyperparameter settings of our RGWOT approach across all datasets.
+Tab.~\ref{tab:supp_hyperparameter} lists hyperparameter settings for RGWOT, including the learning rate, optimizer, window size, and other relevant hyperparameters.
+Note that we use the same hyperparameter settings across all datasets.